-This terminology may seem strange at first, it simply follows the logic of -categories (and -categories).
-To understand these, it is very helpful to see sets as the beginning of a sequence of concepts: sets, categories, 2-categories, 3-categories, etc. Doing so reveals patterns such as the periodic table; it also sheds light on the theory of homotopy groups and n-stuff.
+Although this terminology may seem strange at first, it simply follows the logic of -categories (and -categories).
+To understand these, it is very helpful to use negative thinking to see sets as the beginning of a sequence of concepts: sets, categories, 2-categories, 3-categories, etc. Doing so reveals patterns such as the periodic table; it also sheds light on the theory of homotopy groups and n-stuff.

 For example, there should be a -category of -categories; this is the category of sets.
 Then a category enriched over this is a -category (more precisely, a locally small category).
 Furthermore, an enriched groupoid is a groupoid (or -groupoid), so a -category is the same as a 0-groupoid.

 To some extent, one can continue to define a (−1)-category to be a truth value and a (−2)-category to be a triviality (that is, there is exactly one).
 These don't fit the pattern perfectly; but the concepts of (−1)-groupoid and (−2)-groupoid for them do work perfectly, as does the concept of 0-poset for a truth value.

 Interpreted literally, -category or -category would be an -category such that every -cell for is an equivalence, and any two such -cells that are parallel are equivalent.
 The picture that apparently emerges from this description might suggest a set equipped with an equivalence relation, or a what is sometimes called a setoid, or something even more complicated than that.
 One could thus say that a -category is a “setoid”, when considered just up to isomorphism.
 But it is more appropriate in higher category theory to consider these things up to equivalence rather than up to isomorphism; when we do this, a -category is equivalent to a set again.